Sodalite Gemstone Information

 The sodalite chakra is usually said to be throat chakra based on its colouring.
 The throat chakra is associated with the colour blue, and its location may also explain why some believe sodalite is associated with communication or the ability to speak one’s truth.

-However, it’s important to remember that none of the supposed health or metaphysical claims are proven.
+However, it’s important to remember that none of the supposed health or metaphysical benefits of sodalite are proven.
 Additionally, a gemstone or mineral isn’t a substitute for medical care.
 While wearing or holding sodalite shouldn’t typically cause harm, sodalite shouldn’t be viewed as a treatment or cure for any condition.

 Stones Similar to Sodalite

 When it comes to appearances, sodalite is frequently confused with lapis lazuli.
-The similar colouring can make it hard to spot the difference, particularly since lapis lazuli can actually contain sodalite.
+The similar colouring can make it hard to spot the difference, particularly since lapis lazuli can actually contain sodalite and is also a beautiful blue ornamental stone.

 Lapis lazuli is a much higher density.
 However, based on some of the appearance characteristics, one could say that it is highly similar to sodalite.
 Some of the other stones that are frequently confused with sodalite based on their look are azurite, lazulite, and dumortierite.